The Mokena Fire Protection (MFPD) employs:

 The MFPD receives money for its operational budget from Property Tax, Building Permit Fees, Fleet Maintenance Repair Fees, Grant Funds, Class Registrations, Ambulance Billing Fees, and other Miscellaneous avenues.

 Since the 2008 Tax Levy, the MFPD has experienced a dwindling Equalized Assessed Valuation (EAV); the MFPD has no part in setting the EAV, the EAV is set by the Township Assessor.
 Any drop in the EAV directly affects what the MFPD receives in property tax; this has a direct correlation to the state imposed tax cap on the MFPD.
-Since the 2008 Tax Levy, the MFPD’s EAV has dropped almost One-Hundred Thirteen Million Dollars ($112,761,691); this drop in the overall EAV has a negative impact on the MFPD’s operational budget.
+Comparing the 2019 Tax Levy to the 2008 Tax Levy, the MFPD’s EAV has dropped tremendously ($39,305,762); this tremendous drop in the overall EAV has a negative impact on the MFPD’s operational budget.

 Through Ordinance (see link to current Ordinance on this web-page), the MFPD attempts to recuperate funds from ambulance transports, through an Ambulance User-Fee, to partially account for the negative impact and the widening gap that the declining EAV has had on the operating budget.